AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 # Operator Overloading in C++
+Operator overloading is the ability to define what should happen when operators are applied to classes (a user-defined type).

+Anything that can be done with operator overloading can be done with just functions, but operator overloading makes code far more readable.
+I mean, do you _really_ want to write out `date.addDays(30)` when you could write `date + 30` instead?
+Obivously, there is a question of clarity, as arbitrarily adding an integer to a date may not be the clearest, but that's where the programmer's discretion should come in.
+As a rule of thumb, if you have to refer to the implementation of the class to understand what an overloaded operator does, then it's poorly written.
+Operators should only be overloaded when it makes perfect sense and aids the clarity of the code.

 ### Notable Restrictions on Operator Overloading <br />
 - You cannot change operator precedence <br />